ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

 ## Step 4: Run experiments

 * Step 4.1: Make sure the `kubectl` CLI can connect to your GKE cluster.
 If not, run `gcloud auth login`.
-* Step 4.2: Run an experiment
+* Step 4.2: Run an experiment.
   ```sh
   # You can modify `memory_benchmark_utils` to run the experiment you want to run.
   # (path: benchmark/memory_benchmark/scripts)